TySabs/cs-sudoku/README.md

 Goals:
 1. Pull up an unsolved puzzle
-2. From a selection of varying difficulities...
+2. From a selection of varying difficulties...
 3. The ability for us to save our current progress, to be resumed later...
 4. With a mechanism to track our progress with solving puzzles within a single difficulty...
 5. A button to "cheat" or "help" with finding the solution...